Moiup/ignite/README.md

 ## Shader compilation
 To compile the required shader for the execution, go to the folder `ignite/IgniteEngine/shaders`, and run `compile.bat`.

+## Compile and run
+Launch the solution `ignite/IgniteEngine/IgniteEngine.sln`.

-Now you should be able to launch the solution `ignite/IgniteEngine/IgniteEngine.sln`, compile and run the programme.
+The compilation should be configured in `Debug` or `Release` mode, and the plateforme set to `x64`.
+Then you can compile and run the programme.
 You should see three green squares going from the bottom to the top of the window.

+# Code
+The entry point (main file) is `IgniteEngine.cpp`.